April 20, 2018

 In addition, Arizona state law also prohibits discrimination based on:

 The Equal Employment Opportunity Commission (EEOC) is the federal agency that regulates workplace discrimination.
 You can contact the Equal Employment Opportunity Commission by calling 800-669-4000 or check out its website at www.eeoc.gov.
 The website will help you locate an EEOC field office in Arizona.
+(See our article on filing a discrimination claim with the EEOC.)

 The Civil Rights Division enforces state antidiscrimination law in Arizona.
 You can contact the Civil Rights Division at 602-542-5263 or 877-491-5742 or or go to its website.